[This is an excerpt from Making Things Happen, the bestselling book on leading project teams]

 8. Debrief.
 After the fire is out, get the right people in the room and generate a list of lessons learned.
 (This group may be different from the right people in step 4 because you want to include people impacted by, but not involved in, the decision process.)
 Ask the question: “What can we do next time to avoid this?”
 The bigger the issue, the more answers you’ll have to this question.
 Prioritize the list.
 Consider who should be responsible for making sure each of the first few items happens.
 Also ask: “How can we minimize the odds avoiding a repeat of this last crisis won’t create a new crisis in the future?”

-If you liked this, you can read even more excellent advice on crisis, and projects in Making Things Happen – the classic bestseller on leading and managing making things.
+If you liked this, you can read even more excellent advice on crisis, and projects in Making Things Happen – the classic bestseller on leading and managing the making of things.